kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 \frac{p_1}{\gamma}+z_1+\frac{v_1^2}{2g}+h_A-h_R-h_L=\frac{p_2}{\gamma}+z_2+\frac{v_2^2}{2g}\,,
 $$

-The quantity $h_L$ represents the energy loss of the system.
-In this section we will learn how to compute $h_L$, first due to friction in pipes and second from minor losses occurring when fluid travels through valves and fittings.
+The quantity $h_L$ represents the energy loss in the system.
+In this section we will learn how to compute $h_L$.
+We will first examine the energy loss from friction as fluid flows through a pipe.
+Then we will look at the energy loss occurring when fluid travels through valves and fittings.

-The energy loss from friction in pipes and tubes is determined from *Darcy's equation*
+The energy loss from friction in pipes and tubes is determined from *Darcy's equation*,

 $$
 h_L=f\times \frac{L}{D}\times \frac{v^2}{2g}\,.